Join: Registration Information

 Applicants for string making or arrow smithing follow very similar paths.

-To apply to the Guild a registration fee is required, upon receipt of which an application pack will be sent, containing the appropriate syllabus, the requirement details for the presentation of the Masterpiece and the criteria followed by the assessors, along with an application form.
-If the applicant has identified a Master willing to accept them this will be noted, but if not a list of Masters will be provided and the applicant is expected to make contact with each one and put forward their case for acceptance.
-It is emphasised that there is no guarantee that an applicant will find a Master willing to take them immediately, as Members may already be full committed.
+If you have identified a Master willing to accept you this will be noted, but if not a list of Masters will be provided and you are expected to make contact with each one and put forward your case for acceptance.
+It is emphasised that there is no guarantee that you will find a Master willing to take you immediately, as Members may already be fully committed.

 Veronica-Mae Soar